titman/LCFastSingleton/README.md

 # LCFastSingleton
-Fast and safe to create singleton, and centralized management.
-Don't need to add any other code.
+LCFastSingleton allows you to create singletons by a impressively quick way, and centrally manage them, without needing you to enter any other code.

 #### If you have used this way to create a singleton case.